DayuHuu/scMFC/README.md

 **Datasets:**

-- Refer to the data file
+- Please refer to the data file

+**Node2vec**

+- Please refer to the official implementation of node2vec: **https://github.com/aditya-grover/node2vec**

 **Examples:**